Terms and Conditions of Business

 2. Estimates for the cost of treatment

 At any time we are happy to provide a written estimate for the anticipated cost of treatment on request.
-Please note that this is an estimate and NOT a quotation, as often your horse’s treatment will not follow a conventional course, and their welfare is our primary concern.
+Please note that this is an estimate and not a quotation, as often your horse’s treatment will not follow a conventional course, and their welfare is our primary concern.
 We will endeavour to keep you up to date with costs throughout treatment.
 However, in certain instances it may still be possible to produce an estimate that you may accept as a quotation.

 3. Payment Terms